zio/zio/microsite/src/main/tut/getting_started.md

 ## Printing Output

-Printing to the screen is one of the most basic I/O operations.

-In order to do so in a purely functional way, we can use `putStr` and `putStrLn`:
+If you need to print text to the console, you can use `putStr` and `putStrLn`:

 ```tut
 // Print without trailing line break